HumanCompatibleAI/seals/README.md

 You may also be interested in our sister project [imitation](https://github.com/humancompatibleai/imitation/), providing implementations of a variety of imitation and reward learning algorithms.

+Check out our [documentation](https://seals.readthedocs.io/en/latest/) for more information about *seals*.

 # Quickstart

 To install the latest release from PyPI, run: